robinsones/dsp/challenges/challenges_questions/10-d3/README.md

 # Challenge Set 10:  D3 visualization

-###Submission Instructions:  submit a markdown file with a link to the D3 visualizations.
+###Submission Instructions:  submit html files and also a markdown file with a link to the D3 visualizations.

 ---
 Use D3 to: